It doesn’t take a genius to figure out Helios Brewing has something to do with the sun.

 In short?
 Helios is a Lean Green Brewing Machine.

 Each of Helios’ three-dimensional, balanced, complex beers is depicted as a god or monster from Greek mythology.
-Some are obvious – Midas is the golden ale, Hades is the bittersweet chocolate stout, Zeus is the big ol’ double IPA with the two thunderbolts, Medusa is a wicked black IPA – while some of the special releases may test your rudimentary knowledge of ancient Greek mythology.
+Some are obvious – Hades is the bittersweet chocolate stout, Zeus is the big ol’ double IPA with the two thunderbolts – while some of the special releases may test your rudimentary knowledge of ancient Greek mythology.

-And, of course, it doesn’t take much to get the owners or brewer chatting about their beers and sustainable practices, or to show you around.
+And, of course, it doesn’t take much to get the Helios crew chatting about their beers and sustainable practices, or to show you around.
 That’s the joy of the local brewery, right?
-Along with Slipstream down the road and Ballistic in Salisbury, Helios brings that joy to the area by the truckload.
+And along with the other breweries in the neighbourhood, Helios brings that joy to the area by the chariot load.